Understanding and Managing Symphysis Pubis Dysfunction (SPD) During Pregnancy

-Pregnancy is an incredible journey, and as you get closer to labor, preparing your pelvis and pelvic floor can make ...
+Pregnancy is an incredible journey, and as you get closer to labor, preparing your pelvis and pelvic floor can make a big difference in your birth...

 Diastasis recti is a completely normal and expected part of pregnancy.
 Your body is making space for your growing baby, and your abdominal muscles ...